Preview in:

 3. Influencer background check

 As a marketing specialist, you probably collaborate with different influencers, and that is a huge industry where you can either find a reliable partner or encounter potential fraud.
-Anyway, if you start a new potential partnership with an influencer, we recommend having an agreement with them, but also verifying their background.
+Anyway, if you start a new potential partnership with an influencer, we recommend having an agreement with them, but also verifying their background or hire them through an influencer marketing platform.

 To do so, you can check them on lenso.ai by performing a face search and verifying where that person’s image appears online, on which pages, and in what context.
+When conducting influencer background research across multiple markets, marketers often rely on a secure VPN to review region-specific content, verify localized search results, and maintain privacy during the verification process.
 Alternatively, you can check the person on eyematch.ai or PimEyes.

 But if you are looking for a more in-depth verification process, it is better to use Pixalytica.
 This tool prepares a full background report on a person using their image (name and surname are optional).
 There, you can check a summary about a specific person, any suspicious associations, criminal background, etc.